kulsuri/playground/algorithms/README.md

 - Find an item in an UNORDERED list
 - Start at the beginning of the list and continue searching until the end of the list is reached or the item is found
 - O(n)

+## Binary search
+- Find an item in an ORDERED list
+- Break the list in half.
+If the item you are searching for is above or below the middle then break that half of the list in half again.
+Continue this until the item is found.
+- O( log(n) )